sujitfulse/atomic-dockFile/README.md

 # atomic_dockFile
-This is sample dockerfile that is requierd to build atmoic image on PPC
+This is sample dockerfile that is requierd to build fedora atomic host on PPC64le